Zonar Takes the Wheel with a Machine-to-Machine Solution

 It’s simple but revolutionary.
 The Electronic Vehicle Inspection Report (EVIR) uses the EVIR 2010, Zonar’s proprietary handheld device, to scan a series of RFID tags adhered to critical inspection zones on the vehicle.
 At each site the driver enters the condition of the tires, brakes or other inspection subject.
 After electronically recording the driver’s observations, the EVIR 2010 transmits the data to Zonar to analyze and report to the customer.

-On top of that, last year Zonar won the prestigious Edison Award for Innovation for another breakthrough, its ZPass solution, which tracks students traveling on school buses through scanned RFID passes.
+On top of that, the company won the prestigious Edison Award for Innovation for another breakthrough, its Z Pass solution, which tracks students traveling on school buses through scanned RFID passes.
 The solution gives parents peace of mind while improving ridership tracking for school funding reports.

 Network reliability is another top priority as Zonar’s customers expect the best.
-“Our customer retention rate is north of 98 percent, and we intend to keep it that way,” said Oliver.
-From cost savings to regulatory compliance, the data Zonar provides to customers plays a critical role in the success of its customers’ businesses.
+“Our customer retention rate is north of 99 percent, and we intend to keep it that way,” said McQuade.
+From cost savings to regulatory compliance, the data Zonar provides to customers plays a critical role in the success of their customers’ businesses.
 “Our systems are used by Fortune 100 companies to run their business processes.
 It can’t be down,” McQuade said.
 “For elite trucking companies, the savings to their fleet is sometimes as much as $1,000 per truck per month.”

-Zonar has expanded rapidly in both size and reach, and shows no signs of slowing down.
-“We’re growing at 61% over the last five or seven years.
-Our growth rate is really staggering,” said McQuade.
-The company has added thousands of devices at a time so Zonar needed a network that could keep up, and scale up as needed.
+The company has added thousands of devices at a time.
+Zonar needed a network that could keep up and scale up as needed.
 And the company’s customers are growing as well.
 “A customer might one day decide they’re going to pick up a new truck route or bus route and drive into Canada,” said McQuade.
 A network with global capability and responsive to exponential growth was necessary.